 The species name is given under each

 photograph.
-Where more than one species look almost the same, I give the names of
+Where more than one species look almost the same and I don't bother

 Since conifers are so prevalent in most of the PNW, most of these mushrooms, unless otherwise stated, can be found in conifer forests, or conifer forests mixed with hardwoods, either on the ground or attached to the wood.
 If the mushroom is primarily only found under or on hardwood trees, that will be noted.
 Ecology is very important in determining the identity of a mushroom, so make sure to take careful note of the habitat.
 A good trick for figuring out if a mushroom that somebody gave you grew from the ground or on wood is to notice if the stem is curved or not, as if it grew out of the side of something and then curved upwards.
 But of course this test is not infallible.

 Most of these mushrooms can be found in fall, although the PNW has a smaller season in spring.
 Notable spring fruiters will be noted.
 Mushrooms that prefer high elevations in the spring and are usually found near melting snow are called snowbank species.
 Species mostly noted from British Columbia will be called "Northern species", and species mostly from Oregon into California will be called "Southern species".